-Moisturizer–The main cause of scales formation in psoriasis is dryness of the skin.
-Patients should use chemical free natural moisturizers to keep skin soft and waxy.
-It helps in to reduce the scaling of the skin.
+Moisturizer–The main cause of scales formation in psoriasis is the dryness of the skin.
+Patients should use chemical-free natural moisturizers to keep skin soft and waxy.
+It helps to reduce the scaling of the skin.

 Systemic medications are defined by the medications that are broad-spectrum or affecting the whole body, and they have very low target specificity.
 When symptom-inhibiting or natural ways are failed to minimize the severity of psoriasis, people with mild to severe psoriasis need to use medications either through oral or injections.
 Most of these medicines have their side effects so doctors prescribe them for a very short period.

 - methotrexate (also known as amethopterin) is a chemotherapy agent and immuno-suppressant.
 Methotrexate is used only in severe cases where all other options fail.
 It does not work on your skin or remove outer symptoms, it suppresses the immune cells that cause psoriasis.
 The drug is metabolized in the liver and filtered by kidneys. longer use of this drug can harm both organs.

 - cyclosporine is also an immunosuppressant and natural product from a fungus Tolypocladium inflatum Gams.
 It is used in severe cases and like methotrexate, it can damage both kidneys and liver.